obay/rcmt/README.md

 HOST2=192.168.100.134
 ```

-Now, let's also assume that you have run `ssh-copy-id root@$HOST1` on both hosts and copied your public key so you now can login with no need for any passwords.
+Now, let's also assume that you have run `ssh-copy-id root@$HOST1` & `ssh-copy-id root@$HOST2` on both hosts and copied your public key so you now can login as root with no need for password prompts.

 ## Folder & File Structure